Serhatisb/kdumper/README.md

 The dump of iPhone3,1/11D257 is on the source code.

 # How to compile
-`xcrun -sdk iphoneos clang kdumper.c -arch armv7 -framework IOKit -framework CoreFoundation -no-integrated-as -DINLINE_IT_ALL=1 -o kloader -miphoneos-version-min=6.0`
+`xcrun -sdk iphoneos clang kdumper.c -arch armv7 -framework IOKit -framework CoreFoundation -no-integrated-as -DINLINE_IT_ALL=1 -o kdumper -miphoneos-version-min=6.0`

 `ldid -Stfp0.plist kdumper`